 The World's Largest Six Pack is actually a set of metal beer tanks constructed in 1969 by the G. Heileman Brewing Company (the original brewer of Old Style) for inventory storage.
 Now owned by City Brewery and re-designed to look like a six pack of La Crosse Lager, they contain the equivalent of 7,340,796 cans of beer.
 (We know someone with you is bound to ask, so now you know!)

-Insider tip: Pick up a Danish kringle, a flaky, fruit or nut-filled official state pastry of Wisconsin.
+Insider tip: Pick up a Danish kringle, a flaky, fruit- or nut-filled official state pastry of Wisconsin.

 Her name is Claire d'Loon and she has a fabulous singing voice and a big stage presence (at 16-feet tall and 2,000 pounds).
-This lovely lady is the World's Largest Talking Loon and, while she only speaks in loon sounds, she's happy to oblige any tourists/paparazzi wanting a photo.
+This lovely lady is the World's Largest Talking Loon, and while she only speaks in loon sounds, she's happy to oblige any tourists/paparazzi wanting a photo.

 Insider tip: Rent a canoe and paddle down the Turtle-Flambeau Flowage to catch sight of a real loon.

-September 6, 1962 changed the course of Manitowoc's history when a 20-pound piece of Sputnik IV crash-landed in the middle of the main street.
+September 6, 1962 changed the course of Manitowoc's history when a 20-pound piece of the Sputnik IV satellite crash-landed in the middle of the main street.
 To celebrate this odd twist of fate, the city has preserved the crash spot and saved the space debris in the nearby Rahr-West Art Museum.

 Insider tip: Time your visit for September during the annual Sputnikfest, which honors the moment outer space collided with Manitowoc.